 UN chief urges global plan to reverse unfair vaccine access

-UNITED NATIONS (AP) — UN Secretary-General Antonio Guterres sharply criticized the “wildly uneven and unfair” distribution of COVID-19 vaccines on Wednesday, saying 10 countries have administered 75 per cent of all vaccinations and demanding a global effort to get all people in every nation vaccinated as soon as possible.
+UNITED NATIONS (AP) — UN Secretary-General Antonio Guterres sharply criticised the “wildly uneven and unfair” distribution of COVID-19 vaccines yesterday, saying 10 countries have administered 75 per cent of all vaccinations and demanding a global effort to get all people in every nation vaccinated as soon as possible.

 The UN chief told a high-level meeting of the UN Security Council that 130 countries have not received a single dose of vaccine and declared that “at this critical moment, vaccine equity is the biggest moral test before the global community.”

-Guterres said Friday's meeting of the Group of Seven major industrialized nations -- the United States, Germany, Japan, Britain, France, Canada and Italy -- “can create the momentum to mobilize the necessary financial resources.”
+Guterres said Friday's meeting of the Group of Seven major industrialised nations — the United States, Germany, Japan, Britain, France, Canada and Italy — “can create the momentum to mobilise the necessary financial resources.”

-Thirteen ministers addressed the virtual council meeting organized by Britain on improving access to COVID-19 vaccinations, including in conflict areas.
+Thirteen ministers addressed the virtual council meeting organised by Britain on improving access to COVID-19 vaccinations, including in conflict areas.

 The coronavirus has infected more than 109 million people and killed at least 2.4 million of them.
 As manufacturers struggle to ramp up production of vaccines, many countries complain of being left out and even rich nations are facing shortages and domestic complaints.

-US Secretary of State Antony Blinken told the council the Biden administration “will work with our partners across the globe to expand manufacturing and distribution capacity and to increase access, including to marginalized populations.”
+US Secretary of State Antony Blinken told the council the Biden Administration “will work with our partners across the globe to expand manufacturing and distribution capacity and to increase access, including to marginalised populations”.

 America's top diplomat said the US also plans to provide “significant financial support” to COVAX through the GAVI vaccine alliance, and will work to strengthen other multilateral initiatives involved in the global COVID-19 response.
 He gave no details.

-China's Foreign Minister Wang Yi criticized the growing “immunity divide” and called on the world to “come together to reject `vaccine nationalism,' promote fair and equitable distribution of vaccines, and, in particular, make them accessible and affordable for developing countries, including those in conflict.”
+China's Foreign Minister Wang Yi criticised the growing “immunity divide” and called on the world to “come together to reject 'vaccine nationalism', promote fair and equitable distribution of vaccines, and, in particular, make them accessible and affordable for developing countries, including those in conflict.”

 China has donated vaccines to 53 developing countries including Somalia, Iraq, South Sudan and Palestine, which is a UN observer state.
 It has also exported vaccines to 22 countries, he said, adding that Beijing has launched research and development cooperation on COVID-19 with more than 10 countries.